Clinical Trials

 Our extensive network of oncologists on Colorado’s Front Range includes experts in all types of cancers, with experienced investigators and dedicated staff specializing in Phase I-IV oncology clinical trials.
 Our oncologists are very active in clinical research, helping to develop new therapies.
 They have published numerous articles in peer-reviewed medical journals describing their findings in these trials.
 To date, our physicians along with the US Oncology Network have published over 1,500 studies in peer-reviewed journals.
 Because of our ongoing participation in clinical research, we are able to offer the latest therapies for patients.

-Through US Oncology Research, we have conducted more than 2,000 trials with more than 500 active at any given time.
+We earned the “Highest Accruing Site Award” from US Oncology Research for having over 2,000 trials with more than 500 active at any given time.
 As Colorado’s only nationally recognized, community-based research program, our patients have access to clinical trials in all major cancer types.
 We recently celebrated the significant milestone of exceeding 100 FDA-approved cancer therapies.

 Each approved therapy reflects the hope and potential that new science brings.